mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.0-rc4/index.md

 - Unified Logging Endpoint to Collect Container (task) as well as System Component Logs.

 ## Storage
-- DC/OS 1.11 introduces an implementation of the industry-standard Container Storage Interface (CSI) version 0.1, which enables developers (Mesosphere, community, and partners) to streamline the development of storage features within DC/OS by providing a common API between the Container Orchestrator (DC/OS) and the storage devices. [enterprise type="inline" size="small" /]
+- DC/OS 1.11 introduces an implementation of the industry-standard Container Storage Interface (CSI) version 0.1, which enables developers (Mesosphere, community, and partners) to streamline the development of storage features within DC/OS by providing a common API between the Container Orchestrator (DC/OS) and the storage devices.
+[View the documentation](/services/beta-storage/0.1.0-beta). [enterprise type="inline" size="small" /]
 - Pods now support persistent volumes.
 [View the documentation](/1.11/deploying-services/pods).

 **Note:** Because these storage features are beta in 1.11, they must be explicitly enabled.
 Beta features are not recommended for production usage, but are a good indication of the direction the project is headed.